tomlowndes/tomlowndes.github.io/_posts/2022-05-14-Getting-Shit-Done.md

 ---

 layout: post

 title: Getting Sh*t Done

-tags: draft
+tags: ADHD

 excerpt: My mad method for trying to stay organised in 2024.
 Calendars, Bullet Journal, Notion and ADHD.

 summary: My mad method for trying to stay organised in 2024.
 Calendars, Bullet Journal, Notion and ADHD.

 image: Image for Social Media (1200x630 px for open graph)

 comments: false

 ---

 # Getting Sh*t Done.

-My issue in life is motivation, for 30 years I've been told not to be lazy, stupid, slow and not good enough (mainly as a kid at school).
+My issue in life is motivation.
+For 30 years I have been told not to be lazy, stupid, slow and not good enough (mainly as a kid at school).
 But that feeling of not remembering my next job to do, or how to do a task I've not had to do in years has always annoyed me.
-Back at Uni in my 3rd year, I was diagnosed with dyslexia, which explained a lot of my struggles with reading and writing.
+Back at Uni in my 3rd year, I was diagnosed with dyslexia.
+Which explained a lot of my struggles with reading and writing.

-Since finishing university, one skillset that I have focused on is project management and putting a system in place to not only help me at work but at home as well.
+Since finishing university, one skillset that I have focused on is project management.
+Putting a system in place to not only help me at work but at home as well.

 #### Bullet Journal